 The nutritional information supplied on our recipes is based on theoretical data and cooked weight.
 Nutrient values may vary from those published and are based on the lower number of servings.
-They do not include extras such as optional bacon, or serving suggestions such as custard or ice cream, unless the amount is quantified, such as “1tbsp yogurt to serve”.
+They do not include extras such as optional bacon, or serving suggestions such as custard or ice cream, unless the amount is quantified, such as "1 tablespoon yogurt to serve".
+Where you see the description "season" or "a pinch" of salt, we will have accounted for 2g of salt, 1g for a "light seasoning" or "small pinch".
+For recipes which serve 2 or less these amounts will be halved.
+Where regular household measures aren't stated for olive oil, our nutrition figures will have accounted for 7ml of olive oil for a drizzle, 4ml for a splash, 10ml for a lug and 20ml for a good lug or glug.

 Our Nutrition messaging and educational resources have been written in accordance with UK government guidelines.
 Nutrition advice in other countries will vary.